-Your vendor should put in writing that they’ll deliver their services or goods in a reliable manner.
-This document will serve as the supporting information you’ll need if for some reason the vendor should let you down repeatedly.
+Your vendor should put in writing that they’ll reliably deliver their services or goods.
+This document will serve as the supporting information you’ll need if, for some reason, the vendor should let you down repeatedly.
 You can’t run your business if you don’t have the supporting information you need, so it’s important from the start to make sure you’ve chosen a company that follows through on its promises.

 What Are Your Policies on Late Payments?

 While you may intend to pay the full amount due each period, occasionally, such payments fall through the cracks.
 Ask a vendor to see its terms regarding late payments, whether the error is on your side or theirs.
 Will you be notified that your payment hasn’t been received, or will they simply cut off service without warning?